joblocal/middy-sentry-error-handler/README.md

 module.exports = { handler };
 ```

-The options you are passing correspond the the [Sentry init options](https://docs.sentry.io/error-reporting/configuration/?platform=node).
+The options you are passing correspond to the [Sentry init options](https://docs.sentry.io/error-reporting/configuration/?platform=node).